-There are seven chapters in Part IV of this report, focused on the comparison and integration of data from boat surveys and digital video aerial surveys to examine wildlife distributions and relative abundance in the mid-Atlantic:
+There are five chapters in Part IV of this report, focused on the comparison and integration of data from boat surveys and digital video aerial surveys to examine wildlife distributions and relative abundance offshore of Maryland, as well as within the broader Mid-Atlantic region:

-Chapter 13.
-A standardized comparison study of boat-based and digital video aerial surveys for marine wildlife in the U.S. Chapter 14.
-A general comparison of results from boat surveys and digital video aerial surveys in the mid-Atlantic (2012-2014).
-Chapter 15.
-Density modeling with environmental covariates for marine mammals and turtles.
-Chapter 16.
-Modeling species assignment in strip transect surveys with uncertain species identification.
-Chapter 17.
-Integrating data across survey methods: persistent hotspots and temporal changes in observed abundance.
-Chapter 18.
-Comparison of boat and aerial models of abundance with environmental covariates for seabirds.
-Chapter 19.
+Chapter 10.
+A general comparison of results from boat surveys and digital video aerial surveys in the Mid-Atlantic (2012-2014).

+- Chapter 11.
+Integrating data across survey methods: persistent hotspots and temporal changes in observed abundance. - Chapter 12.
+Density modeling with environmental covariates for marine mammals and turtles. - Chapter 13.
+Comparison of boat and aerial models of abundance with environmental covariates for seabirds. - Chapter 14.
 Integrating aerial and boat data with environmental covariates to develop joint predictions of abundance for seabirds.

-Several chapters focus on contrasting boat and digital video aerial survey approaches (Chapters 13-14, 18).
-In some cases, data from one survey approach are used independently to analyze wildlife distributions and relative abundance (e.g., in the case of sea turtles, Chapters 15 and 17, or Bottlenose Dolphins, Tursiops truncatus, Chapter 15).
-In other cases, digital video aerial survey data and boat survey data are used jointly (Chapters 16-17 and 19) to describe distributions and abundance of animals across the study area.
+Several chapters focus on contrasting boat and digital video aerial survey approaches (Chapters 10, 13).
+In some cases, data from one survey approach are used independently to analyze wildlife distributions and relative abundance (e.g., in the case of sea turtles, Chapters 11-12, or Bottlenose Dolphins, Tursiops truncatus, Chapter 12).
+In other cases, digital video aerial survey data and boat survey data are used jointly (Chapters 11 and 14) to describe distributions and abundance of animals across the study area.